AndesVL/vscode-racket-repl/README.md

 ## Requirements

-Racket needs to be installed (and added to the terminal's shell path).
+Racket needs to be installed and added to the shell's path.
-Currently only works when using Windows (batch) or Linux + Bash (or a similar shell).

-## ToDo
-- fix mac issues